Melbourne-BMDS/mimic34md2020/index.md

 ## Fees

-There is no cost for this course for students enrolled in a health sciences degree program at the University of Melbourne medical.
+There is no cost for this course.
+The course is open to all students and staff at the University of Melbourne interested in performing data-driven clinical research.
+Some basic knowledge of clinical healthcare is assumed.

 ## Dates and Times